BrainAV/DigiPi-Universal-Offline-Digital-Menu-and-Customer-Hotspot/README.md

 Access the management portal from any device on the private network:
 1. Open a browser and navigate to `http://digipi-xxxx.local/admin`.
 2.  **Upload Data:** Upload your product CSV.
 The system auto-detects columns.
-3.  **Build Menu:** Use the Universal Menu Builder to toggle column visibility (`THC_Level`, `CBD_Level`), set product sorting, and customize colors.
+3.  **Build Menu:** Use the Universal Menu Builder to toggle column visibility (`THC_Level`, `CBD_Level`), set product sorting, and drag-and-drop columns to reorder them.
+4.  **Display Settings:** Configure Kiosk Mode, including auto-pagination speed, items per page, and dynamic titles.
+Generate a QR code for your menu.
-4.  **Multi-Display:** Use the tabbed interface to create and manage independent menus for all connected screens.
+5.  **Multi-Display:** Use the tabbed interface to create and manage independent menus for all connected screens.
-5.  **Live Preview:** Instantly see exactly what the customer screen is displaying.
+6.  **Live Preview:** Instantly see exactly what the customer screen is displaying.

 ---